cnorling/notepad/README.md

 - [the founding of latex](https://lamport.azurewebsites.net/pubs/pubs.html#latex)
 - [Time, Clocks and the Ordering of Events in a Distributed System](http://lamport.azurewebsites.net/pubs/time-clocks.pdf)
+- [the part-time parlaiment](https://lamport.azurewebsites.net/pubs/pubs.html#lamport-paxos) is a good paper to read on the genesis of paxos

 ## Eric Brewer